 - to provide leadership and take initiative in representing the goals of the teaching faculty

 - to act on their behalf within the established system of College governance to formally present the teaching faculty’s concerns to the President

-- to formulate specific proposals for review and consideration by the President, by the full faculty, and, through the President by the Board of Trustees as a contribution to decision-making within the College.
+- to formulate specific proposals for review and consideration by the President, by the full faculty, and, through the President by the Board of Trustees as a contribution to decision-making within the University.